Avanade/Beef/samples/Cdc/README.md

 <br/>

-## Xyz.Legacy.CdcReceiver (Optional)
+## Xyz.Legacy.CdcReceiver

 Create new using the `Azure Functions template` template (select `Empty` on the second screen of the wizard) within Visual Studio and name `Xyz.Legacy.CdcReceiver`.
-Once created, add the `Beef.Events.ServiceBus` and `Microsoft.Azure.WebJobs.Extensions.ServiceBus` NuGet packages to the project.
+Once created, add the [`Beef.Events.ServiceBus`](../../src/Beef.Events.ServiceBus) and `Microsoft.Azure.WebJobs.Extensions.ServiceBus` NuGet packages to the project.
 Also, add a project reference to `Xyz.Legacy.CdcPublisher` as the `PersonCdc` entity will be used when receiving the data.
 This project now provides the basic foundation to build out the message receiving capability.

+The key steps that need to be performed are:
+- [Startup.cs](#Startup.cs) to provide the Dependency Injection (DI).
+- [PersonReceiver.cs](#PersonReceiver.cs) to act as the Azure Service Bus _Receiver_.
+- [PersonEditSubscriber.cs](#PersonEditSubscriber.cs) to act as the `created` and `updated` event/message subscriber (handler).
+- [PersonDeleteSubscriber.cs](#PersonDeleteSubscriber.cs) to act as the `deleted` event/message subscriber (handler).
+- [Execute receiver](#Execute-receiver) to demonstrate the receiving of an event/message and execution of the appropriate subscriber.

+To assist with understanding, consider the following:
+- _Receiver_ - responsible for receiving a message from a messaging system (i.e. Azure Service Bus) and orchestrating its processing via a message _Subscriber_.
+- _Subscriber_ - responsible for the processing of a message, largely independent of how it was orginally received.
+The _Receiver_ will determine which _Subscriber_ if any should be invoked for a message based on the underlying event subject (and optionally action).
+There must only be a single _Subscriber_ per subject and action combination; otherwise, a runtime exception will be thrown.
+An advantage of this separation is that the _Subscriber_ can be easily unit tested without the need for a _Subscriber_ and its required for the likes of Azure Service Bus, etc.

 <br/>